2018 College Football Playoff National Championship: Background

 The Mercedes-Benz Stadium in Atlanta, Georgia was announced as the host site for the fourth College Football National Championship on November 4, 2015.

 2018 College Football Playoff

 The College Football Playoff (CFP) selection committee selected four teams to advance to the playoff: the Clemson Tigers, Oklahoma Sooners, Georgia Bulldogs, and Alabama Crimson Tide.
 The semifinals were played on January 1, 2018.
-The first semifinal, played at the Rose Bowl, Georgia won 54-48, after a 27 yard run by Sony Michel, shortly after a blocked Oklahoma field goal in the second overtime.
-In the second semifinal, played at the Sugar Bowl, Alabama defeated defending national champion Clemson 24-6.
+The first semifinal, played at the Rose Bowl, Georgia won 54–48, after a 27-yard run by Sony Michel, shortly after a blocked Oklahoma field goal in the second overtime.
+In the second semifinal, played at the Sugar Bowl, Alabama defeated defending national champion Clemson 24–6.

 Teams

+The 2018 College Football Playoff National Championship featured the No. 4 Alabama Crimson Tide and the No. 3 Georgia Bulldogs.
+It was the teams' 68th meeting, with Alabama leading the series 37–25–4.

 Alabama

 The Alabama Crimson Tide defeated the Clemson Tigers in the 2018 Sugar Bowl by a score of 24–6 to reach the championship game.
 The Tide had a 12–1 season, becoming the SEC West Division co-champions with the Auburn Tigers.
 The Crimson Tide were coached by Nick Saban.